Bill Belichick Has Seen Patriots’ Geneo Grissom Make A Jump Defensively

 “That’s something that Geneo’s worked really hard on this year, this spring and in training camp,” head coach Bill Belichick said Monday.
 “We’ve used him inside as a rusher, used him outside.
 He’s got some versatility.
 He can fill in different spots for us depending on where we need him.
 He’s had some linebacker responsibilities.
 He definitely understands how valuable that is to our team and our defense to be able to combine those defensive roles with the kicking game, multiple roles on defense.
 He’s worked hard at that.

 “He’s made a jump this year.
 Just really understanding now that he’s kind of solidified his special teams role last year, understanding how he can move to the next step defensively.
-(Special teams coach Joe Judge) really has done a good job on that as well between practice and meeting and so forth.
+(Special teams coach Joe Judge) really has done a good job on that as well between practice and meetings and so forth.
 Being able to allocate the time so that he can be most efficient with the multiple responsibilities that are part of his job, part of his role.”

 Grissom was a third-round draft pick in 2015 but has been leapfrogged on the depth chart by fellow defensive end Trey Flowers, who was drafted a round later.
 Grissom is competing for a role with fellow defensive linemen Deatrich Wise, Kony Ealy, Caleb Kidder and Keionta Davis.
 The Patriots also could move a linebacker to defensive end to fill in their depth.